james-work-account/get-prs/README.md

   "authToken": "<YOUR_TOKEN>", // Create a personal access token at https://github.com/settings/tokens/new?scopes=repo "usertype": "user", // "user" or "org"
-  "owner": "james-work-account", // User/org the repos belong to "repoSearch": "todo" // Regex to search on.
-Will match repo names against this search term }
+  "owner": "james-work-account", // User/org the repos belong to "repoSearch": "todo", // Regex to search on.
+Will match repo names against this search term "ignoredRepoPattern": ".*-(prototype|tests)$" // Regex for repos to filter out - OPTIONAL }
 ```